MatthiasOtth/GTA3/README.md

 Base implementation under `gta3/`.
 Dataset specific implementations under `zinc/`, `cluster/` and `neighborsmatch/`.

 ## Reproducability
+Use the flag --no_wandb to prevent WeightsAndBiasas from attempting to log data.
 For the NEIGHBORSMATCH dataset use the nbm_r_benchmark branch along with the configs in `config/nbm`